ishani1124/ishani1124/README.md

 ### 👋 Hello World!
 This is  <a href="https://www.linkedin.com/in/ishani-saravanan-828a511b9/" target="_blank">Ishani Saravanan</a>
  <img align="right" alt="GIF" src="https://github.com/arsentieva/arsentieva/blob/main/code.gif?raw=true" width="430" height="340" />

-  I am a Sophomore, pursuing Computer Science and Engineering at Panimalar Engineering College.
+  I am a 3rd year student, pursuing Computer Science and Engineering at Panimalar Engineering College.
   I am a problem solver, creative thinker, reader and motivator who loves to code and would like to contribute my works here.